meghdadFar/wordview/README.md

 └───────────────────┴─────────┘
 ```

-### Word Distributions
+### Distributions
-You can look into different distributions using `show_distplot` method.
-For instance, the distribution of document lengths:
+You can look into different distributions using the `show_distplot` method.
+For instance, you can see the distribution of document lengths (to decide for the fixed sequence length in sequence models with a fixed input or when training using mini-batches).
 ```python
 ta.show_distplot(plot='doc_len')
 ```
 ![doclen](/figs/doclen.png)

-Or, the Zipf distribution of words:
+Or, you can see the Zipf distribution of words:

 ```python
 ta.show_distplot(plot='word_frequency_zipf')